YHKok/tp/docs/DeveloperGuide.md

 1. **Editing a Parent**
    - Note: **ALL** the test cases in this section **MUST** be performed on a Parent contact or the results cannot be guaranteed.
-   - **Please replace the `<INDEX>` portion of the test case with a valid index of a Parent contact in your copy of the address book before running the test case.**
+   - **Please replace the `<INDEX>` portion of the test case with a valid index of a Parent contact in your copy of EduConnect before running the test case.**
    - **Prerequisites**:
      1. There must be 1 existing Parent contact in EduConnect.
    1. Test Case - Editing a Parent to add Tags (Failure)